ClickHouse/clickhouse-docs/docs/en/integrations/migration/remotesecure.md

 ---
 sidebar_position: 10
-sidebar_label: Migrating from self-managed ClickHouse to Clickhouse Cloud
+sidebar_label: Self-managed ClickHouse to Clickhouse Cloud
 ---

-# Migrating from self-managed ClickHouse to Clickhouse Cloud
+# Migrating from Self-managed ClickHouse to Clickhouse Cloud

 [`remoteSecure`](../../sql-reference/table-functions/remote.md) is a function that can be used in `SELECT` and `INSERT` queries and allows accessing remote servers without creating a [Distributed](../../engines/table-engines/special/distributed.md) table.
 This provides a simple method for migrating tables to ClickHouse Cloud.